nddipiazza/tika-pipes/tika-pipes-grpc/README.md

 The Tika Pipes Grpc service hosts the Tika Pipes service as a gRPC service.

-# What framework do we use
+# Grpc Spring Integration

 I use the grpc-starter from this Github project:

 https://github.com/DanielLiu1123/grpc-starter

-By using this we can make use of the gRPC Http Transcoding feature.
+By using this we can make use of the gRPC Http Transcoding feature to make it so that we can use the gRPC service via HTTP.

 # How do objects such as Fetchers and Emitters get stored across nodes in the cluster?